ryanlohyr/NUSDegs/docs/UserGuide.md

 ![ss_timetablemodify_exit.png](screenshots%2Fss_timetablemodify_exit.png)

-### Save schedule and exit the program: `Bye`
+### Save schedule and timetable and exit the program: `Bye`

-Exit NUSDegs and save your current schedule into a data folder that will be in the same folder as where you placed `NUSDegs.jar`.
-The data folder will contain both the user's student detail and their schedule planner
+Exit NUSDegs and save student details, schedule and current semester timetable into a data folder that will be in the same folder as where you placed `NUSDegs.jar`.
+The data folder will contain the user's student detail, their schedule planner and their current semester timetable.

 ##### Format: `Bye`